Initial Management of Patients with STEMI

 Facts to keep in mind upon assessment of a patient presenting with possible STEMI:

-- People with diabetes may have impaired angina (pain) recognition, especially in the presents of autonomic neuropathy.
+• People with diabetes may have impaired angina (pain) recognition, especially in the presence of autonomic neuropathy.
 Diabetic patients may misinterpret dyspnea, nausea, vomiting, fatigue, and diaphoresis as a disturbance of their diabetic control (2).

-- Only 40-50% of patients with AMI have clear evidence of ECG infarction on their initial presentation to the ED (1).
-Therefore, protocol and observational data are extremely important tools for the response team to keep in mind when caring for and diagnosing a patient with STEMI.
+• Only 40-50% of patients with AMI have clear evidence of ECG infarction on their initial presentation to the ED (1).
+Therefore, protocol and observational data are extremely important tools for the response team to remember when caring for and diagnosing a patient with STEMI.

 Ask yourself...

-- If a patient is diaphoretic, with complaints of chest pain radiating to the jaw with nausea, but no evidence of ST-elevation of ECG, what steps should you consider in the care for this patient?
+1. If a patient is diaphoretic, with complaints of chest pain radiating to the jaw with nausea but no evidence of ST-elevation of ECG, what steps should you consider in the care of this patient?

-- What is the ideal lab biomarker for eval of patients with STEMI?
+2. What is the ideal lab biomarker for evaluating patients with STEMI?

-- If a patient has complaints of extreme chest pain, elevated BP, diaphoresis, with ST elevation, but there is no evidence of elevated troponin levels, should reperfusion therapy be initiated?
+5. If a patient has complaints of extreme chest pain, elevated BP, and diaphoresis with ST elevation, but there is no evidence of elevated troponin levels, should reperfusion therapy be initiated?

 Conclusion

 The initial management of patients with STEMI is the most crucial part of treatment.
-With implementation of quality protocols and team management, the healthcare team can evolve and implement strategies to improve patient outcomes and reduce morbidity and mortality.
-It is essential for healthcare providers working in the environments of Emergency Departments, Cath Labs, ICU’s, and step-down units to understand the importance of timely intervention among the patients that they are caring for.
+With the implementation of quality protocols and team management, the healthcare team can evolve and implement strategies to improve patient outcomes and reduce morbidity and mortality.
+It is essential for healthcare providers working in Emergency Departments, Cath Labs, ICUs, and step-down units to understand the importance of timely intervention among the patients that they are caring for.